Nico Hoerner Preview, Player Props: Cubs vs. Rockies

-The Chicago Cubs, including Nico Hoerner (.325 slugging percentage in past 10 games, including zero home run), take on starting pitcher Kyle Freeland and the Colorado Rockies at Coors Field, Monday at 8:40 PM ET.
+On Tuesday, Nico Hoerner (.333 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs play the Colorado Rockies, whose starting pitcher will be Chris Flexen.
+First pitch is at 8:40 PM ET.

 Nico Hoerner Game Info & Props vs. the Rockies